AdobeDocs/campaign-web.en/help/v8/workflows/activities/reconciliation.md

 ## Compatibility {#reconciliation-compat}

 The **Reconciliation** activity does not exist in the Client console.
-All **Enrichments** activities created in the Client console with the reconciliation options enabled are displayed as **Reconciliation** activities in Campaign Web UI.
+All **Enrichments** activities created in the Client console with the reconciliation options enabled are displayed as **Reconciliation** activities in Campaign Web user interface.